meshula/wrinkles/README.md

 * MxN track related time stuff - the map should cache those kinds of intermediates
 * Can the map also cache optimizations like linearizing curves?

+## Design Notes

+### OpenTime - Scalar/Ordinate Design

+**QUESTION: Why have polymorphism in the leaf datatypes for Scalar/Intervals?**

+I can imagine three paths forward here:

+1. fully polymorphic and adaptive API (which would be the design we just worked out).
+You can have one range have scalars expressed as rationals and another as floats, and you can do math across them seamlessly.
+2. Different types, but the types don’t mix directly.
+There is a ContinuousInterval_rational and ContinuousInterval_f32, but no union of them.
+You can convert one into the other to do math across them, but they don’t do that seamlessly, and generally assume that an API built on top of this math library will pick one representation and plumb it all the way through
+3. Only Rational (or only float) scalars.
+We say “our use case (OTIO) will likely want to be exclusively rational, so we want to only support rational math in this library.
+All of the math primitives require the rational form and we don’t provide any additional implementation”.

+Before we go down the road of 1 (where it feels like we’re headed right now) I want to make sure we ask why - do we have a good reason to take on that additional complexity?